swarmcity/SwarmCityApiMin/README.md

 $ npm run now
 ```

-## saving data to IPFS
+## Saving data to IPFS

-Currently there is no size or domain restrictions, text based data can be stored on IPFS by making a POST request to
+Currently, there are no size or domain restrictions, text-based data can be stored on IPFS by making a POST request to

 ```
 /ipfs